 With respect to the cost parameters we used, note that the cost of disappointed people is high (e.g., the earnings obtained by donating one organ will be balanced off by negative earnings if more than three disappointed offers occur).
 The mental health of patients, poor publicity arising from a large number of patients being disappointed (which could lead to trust issues with the institution, producing a future decrease in donation rates), and time-value of healthcare providers who participate in the decision process are very important concerns; and these are the reasons we considered such a high disappointment cost.
 Nonetheless, our model is flexible enough to easily accommodate changes in the cost parameters, which makes our model applicable for different economic conditions, and also realistic, as different values can be used for different organs.
-Finally, as our simulation-optimization framework can be used to test different policies and conditions on the arrivals of organs and patients, some future work may be undertaken to extend the possible policies to test, or also creating a new ``gain'' function that represents better the trade-offs inherent in the transplantation system.
+As part of a sensitivity analysis, if the disappointment cost is increased then the number of offers is reduced, and so is the number of organs ultimately donated, which makes the choice of parameters relevant, and something that must be aligned with the vision of the respective entities (SRTR, OPTN)\@.
+Finally, it is notable that our simulation-optimization framework can be used to test different policies and conditions on the arrivals of organs and patients.
+Therefore, it may be worthwhile to undertake future work on extending the possible policies to test, or also to create a new ``gain'' function that better represents the trade-offs inherent in the transplantation system (which may be nonlinear).